 2. They Have Problems with the Question You Ask

 However, some tenants can show a few red flags even before they’ve moved into the place.
 Unless the rental application you put in front of them is detailed and requires research, a good candidate should be able to fill it out easily without any objections.
 However, keep in mind that even a good candidate may need a few minutes to verify the contact information of their previous landlords or check their credit score.

 However, problems may pop up if they leave some spots blank in the application or are unwilling to fill them out entirely.
-This could be a sign they’re trying to hide something or are unprepared and disorganized.
+According to these Miami property managers, this could be a sign they’re trying to hide something or are unprepared and disorganized.
 Moreover, if a potential tenant cannot give you straightforward answers to routine questions a landlord may ask (they might even start getting defensive), you may have to make some additional considerations.